 Under normal circumstances in Israel, there would now be two scenarios.
 The first, and most likely, is a nationalist government of Likud and its natural allies.
 Such a government would probably further Jewish settlement in the West Bank, court conflict with the Palestinians including possibly through annexations, continue the encroachment of religion upon the lives of Israel’s secular (but docile) majority, undermine Israel’s democratic institutions (first and foremost the legal system now hounding Netanyahu) and engineer (as if for fun) constant frictions with the many citizens who oppose the right fiercely.

 The second would be a unity government of Likud and Blue and White, the opposition party led by Gantz.
-In the party seat tally the two groups are almost even with Likud at 36 and Blue and White at 35—meaning they would need no other allies to form what might optimistically be viewed as a somewhat centrist coalition.
+In the party seat tally the two groups tied at thirty-five seats—meaning they would need no other allies to form what might optimistically be viewed as a somewhat centrist coalition.

 But there is a big obstacle undermining this scenario: Gantz and his allies have been so vigorous in ruling out a joint government while on the campaign trail (because of the indictments) that a comedown would be politically devastating, especially for new politicians whose main calling cards are straight talk and dependability.

 One of these parties now includes followers of the late extremist Rabbi Meir Kahane, who advocated expulsion of the Arabs from the Land of Israel.
-Moreover, the two ultra-Orthodox parties have grown from 13 seats to 15 and appear poised to continue pressing their conflict with the modern part of Israel—trying to ban public transport and commerce on the Sabbath, various segregations between the sexes, avoiding math and science in their schools, and prolonging the blanket exemptions on the military draft for their youth.
-These are all things that outrage secular Israel to such a degree that even violence is not hard to imagine.
+Moreover, the two ultra-Orthodox parties have grown from thirteen seats to sixteen and appear poised to continue pressing their conflict with the modern part of Israel—trying to ban public transport and commerce on the Sabbath, imposing various segregations between the sexes, avoiding math and science in their schools, and prolonging the blanket exemptions on the military draft for their youth.
+These are all things that outrage secular Israelis to such a degree that even violence is not hard to imagine.

 In a reflection of this move to the right, Netanyahu promised in the last days of his campaign to formally annex parts of the West Bank—a move that was outside the limits of polite conversation in Israel until now, and is also a reflection of how far Netanyahu feels he can go with a United States president as supportive as Trump.